ibm-cloud-docs/containers/cs_edge.md

   ```
   {: screen}

 4. Using the output from the previous step, run the following command for each NLB and ALB.
-This command redeploys the NLB or ALB to an edge worker node.

-  If your cluster runs Kubernetes 1.14 or later, you can deploy both public and private NLBs and ALBs to the edge worker nodes.
-In Kubernetes 1.13 and earlier, only public and private ALBs and public NLBs can deploy to edge nodes, so do not redeploy private NLB services.
+This command redeploys the NLB or ALB to an edge worker node.You can deploy both public and private NLBs and ALBs to the edge worker nodes.
-  {: note}

   ```
   kubectl get service -n <namespace> <service_name> -o yaml | kubectl apply -f -